 Students should contact the SPRE office only if the institution is unable to resolve the problem.
 The Alabama State Postsecondary Review Entity Office is located at the Alabama Commission of Higher Education in Montgomery, AL. To reach SPRE by phone, call 1-800-960-SPRE (7773).

-The local SPRE contact person for Bishop State Community College is Dr. Terry Hazzard, Dean of Students.
-His office is located in the Delchamps Student Life Conference Complex.
+The local SPRE contact person for Bishop State Community College is Dr. Katheryne Pavey, Chief Student Affairs Officer.
+The office is located in the Delchamps Student Life Conference Complex.
 Phone is (251) 405-7087.